1.7 Six weeks in -- returning to smartphone (but not as before)

-- Drop — I’m not sure that calling unlocked anything exciting for me.
+- Drop the rule.
+I’m not sure that calling unlocked anything exciting for me.
 I wanted to have richer, more frequent conversations with my family, but it didn’t happen too often.
 Texting is just too convenient.

 Turn off notifications (except from family)

-- Keep — Putting the phone on permanent Do Not Disturb seemed to be a good move.
+- Keep the rule.
+Putting the phone on permanent Do Not Disturb seemed to be a smart move.

 Stop reading the [daily] news

-Unsubscribe from newsletters that don’t have high value to you
+Unsubscribe from newsletters that don’t have high value for you

-- Keep — I love having space to breathe in my email.
+- Keep the rule.
+I love having space to breathe in my email.
 I do feel a bit out of touch, though.
-I still find it hard to put my finger on which newsletters I miss.
+I still find it hard to pinpoint which newsletters I miss.

 Avoid social media